SimonFisher92/Scottish_Snow/README.md

 Having experience here, I can tell you that the primary nemisis of this kind of analysis are clouds.
 Ostensibly, they look like snow patches.
 How do we segment snow out from cloud?
 I had a previous approach which leveraged the subtle differences in reflective wavelength at certain sentinel bandwidths, but i suspect there is a better way.

-Eddie is looking at this at the moment, and Murray has found that sentinel provide segmentation masks for snow/ice with their data.
+Eddie is looking at this at the moment, we are working at the lower end of "usefulness", as patches can become very small.
+Murray has found that sentinel provide segmentation masks for snow/ice with their data.
 Should we reinvent the wheel or use this?
+Its possible that the automatically generated segmentation masks are not of high enough resolution to catch the smallest patches.

 ## 4) Analysis